OldValencia/NewTab/README.md

 - Built with vanilla JavaScript, HTML, and CSS
 - Uses `localStorage` for persistent settings
+- Supports multiple background modes: stars, particles, grids, images, and more
+- Includes a sidebar with sticky notes, weather widget, quotes widget, and time customization
+- Designed to be lightweight and fast, with no external dependencies
 - Designed to be easily modifiable